erikng/blog.eriknicolasgomez.com/_posts/2017-03-08-Custom DEP Part 2 Creating a custom package and deploying Munki.md

 Now that you have your signed package and corresponding manifest.plist, you can now deploy munki via your MDM server!

-Let's look at that process now.
+Let's look at that process now (below is a video, not a picture).

 [![DEP YouTube video](https://img.youtube.com/vi/airlXv95XNE/0.jpg)](https://www.youtube.com/watch?v=airlXv95XNE){:target="_blank"}